mpollmeier/scalameta-serialiser/README.md

 }
 ```

-The typeclass instances will end up in the companion object and will automatically be in scope.
+These typeclass instances end up in the companion object.
-For details have a look at [MappableTest.scala](examples/src/test/scala/scala/meta/serialiser/MappableTest.scala).

 ## current limitations (a.k.a.
 TODOs)
 - no support for multiple constructor parameter lists